 It’s not unusual for children to experience tooth sensitivity—they might express their discomfort while biting into an ice cream cone or taking a long drink from an ice-cold beverage.
 It can also happen due to hot items!
-However, whatever the case may be, if this discomfort is occurring frequently, it may be a sign of an underlying issue.
+But if this discomfort occurs frequently, it may be a sign of an underlying issue.
 The good news is that it’s something your child’s pediatric dentist can help with; here’s what you need to know.

 5 Common Causes of Tooth Sensitivity in Children